ZhixueD/Streaming-data-pipeline-on-google-cloud-for-yelp-user-review-data/README.md

 What is Yelp used for?
 With unmatched local business information, photos and review content, Yelp provides a one-stop local platform for consumers to discover, connect and transact with local businesses of all sizes by making it easy to request a quote, join a waitlist, and make a reservation, appointment or purchase.

 In this project, I simulate yelp website which continuously collect million's user review on local businesses.
-Here, I write a python code which can simulate users continuously publish reviews to a PubSub topic.
+Here, I write a python code which can simulate users continuously publish reviews to a Pub/Sub topic.
 And then, I write a apache beam (python) code to run a streaming dataflow pipeline, do some simple data cleaning and load it to Bigquery data warehouse in real time.
 Therefore, I can writen SQL code to analyze and report result in real time.
+And serching reviews for certain business in realtime.
+The whole streaming pipeline is runing on Google cloud platform.

+The whole project include:

+1. Install python packages using VM instance
+2. Prepare data for publish
+3. Create a Pub/Sub topic
+4. Simulate users's review data and publish it the Pub/Sub topic
+5. Create Bigquery dataset and table with data type
+6. Launch Dataflow Pipeline